Why Intent Matters

 High-intent keyword clicks, branded search, remarketing view-through + direct visit within 24–72 hours.

-Reverse-IP / pixel tools
+Reverse-IP / Pixel

-Identify which company -and often which person/role -visited, so you can tie interest to a specific account and owner.
+Identify which company—and often which person/role—visited, so you can tie interest to a specific account and owner.

 Why sales should care